carlalexander/carlalexander.ca/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 5.2.8 =

+Release Date: January 8th, 2015

+* Bugfixes:
+	* Makes sure reauthentication notice is only shown on the GA dashboard page.
+	* Fixes a couple of situations in which the GA reauthentication notice was shown erroneously.

+= 5.2.7 =

+Release Date: December 18th, 2014

+* Bugfixes:
+	* Increase timeout limit for request to Google API to prevent quickly session time-outs.
+	* Setting SSL verifier to FALSE, to prevent checking SSL-chain.
+	* Checking for cURL version 7.19, it this version is used the plugin switches to http streams.

+* Enhancements:
+	* Using webproperties instead of account names in the select box for choosing the Google Analytics profile.

+= 5.2.6 =

+Release Date: December 16th, 2014

+* Hotfix:
+	* Fixing API library to prevent fatal error.

+* Bugfixes:
+	* Fixes the way of getting data from the Google API. cURL was used, but is changed into core wp_remote functionality to prevent errors when cURL isn't enabled.

+= 5.2.5 =

+Release Date: December 16th, 2014

+* Enhancements:
+	* When deactivating the plugin the options with API-details will be cleared.
+	* Show notice when the plugin isn't able to fetch data from Google for more than 48 hours.

+* Bugfixes:
+	* Fixes the way of getting data from the Google API. cURL was used, but is changed into core wp_remote functionality to prevent errors when cURL isn't enabled.
+	* Using autoloader for Google OAuth libraries instead of require them immediately to prevent conflicts with already loaded files.

+= 5.2.4 =

+Release Date: December 15th, 2014

+* Enhancements:
+	* Moved from OAuth1 to OAuth2 for Google Analytics API requests.
+	* Open authentication and reauthentication for Google in a new window.
+	* Force reloading of CSS and JS on version change of plugin.
+	* Refactoring fetching profiles from Google Analytics

+= 5.2.3 =

+Release Date: December 11th, 2014

+* Enhancements:
+	* improved visual look and data representation for dashboard graphs, props [Andrey Savchenko](https://github.com/Rarst/)
+	* when manual UA-code is selected, the profile selection gets disabled to clarify that the user is choosing an alternative to regular profile selection.

+* Bugfixes:
+	* Fixes a bug where GA profile was fetched with every admin request, resulting in a pile of unnecessary API requests.
+	* Fixes a problem where GA started throttling API requests done by our plugin because there were too many.
+We now fetch the data only once a day from GA.
+For realtime data, users should go to Google Analytics.

+= 5.2.2 =

+Release Date: December 10th, 2014

+* Bugfixes:
+	* Fixes a bug where it was no longer possible to uncheck checkboxes in the settings.
+	* Fixes a bug where jQuery Chosen component was not rendered correctly on a hidden tab.

+= 5.2.1 =

+Release Date: December 9th, 2014

+* Enhancements:
+	* Replaced jQuery Chosen library with latest version to enable optgroup search.
+	* Shows a warning when configuring a manual UA-code that this will not work together with the dashboards functionality.

+* Bugfixes:
+	* Fixes a 'headers already sent' warning.
+	* Fixes a bug where nothing was shown on the dashboards for setups with a manual UA-code.
+It now shows you a message that you need to authenticate with Google Analytics if you wish to make use of the dashboards feature.

+= 5.2 =

+Release Date: December 9th, 2014

+* Features:
+	* Added a brand new GA dashboard:
+		* Added graphs showing the sessions and bounce rates.
+		* Added reporting tables showing top pages, traffic sources and countries.

 = 5.1.4 =